josh-nowak/josh-nowak.github.io/_posts/2024-02-06-data-science-user-research.md

 # Outlook

 Data science skills have the potential to level up user research initiatives and might help in today’s tough job market as well.
 The use cases I mentioned above are the most obvious ones and there is certainly more to explore—perhaps in a future post.
-In the meantime, I’d love to hear how other people are combining user research and data science.
-[Send me an email](mailto:hi@joshua-nowak.com) if you feel like talking about this.
+In the meantime, I’d love to hear how you are combining user research and data science.
+Feel free to [reach out](mailto:hi@joshua-nowak.com).